BARRETTMEAG/Lucidum/3. Draft_Trees/G6PD/README.md

+G6PD Tree:

-This shows the draft version of G6PD created in NGPhylogeny (https://ngphylogeny.fr/).
+- This shows the draft version of G6PD created in NGPhylogeny (https://ngphylogeny.fr/).